 - Try to design your site so you can get from any page to any other page within three clicks.

-Many sites benefit from having an internal search function
+Your site could benefit from having an internal search function

 - This allows visitors to search by keywords.